lindison/ansible_lab/README.md

 These playbooks will build out a WordPress deployment.
 This requires five virtual machines.

-Ansible can run off the development machine (wp-dev) or locally, assuming network is configured.
+Ansible can run off the development machine (wp-dev) or locally, assuming network is propoerly configured.

+These playbooks require the following:

+[wp-dev]
+1 host

+[wp-pb-ap]
+1 host

+[wp-pb-db]
+1 host

+[wp-ro-all]
+1 host

+[wp-ro-ap]
+1 host

+[wp-pb-all]
+wp-pb-ap
+wp-pb-db

 To update the remote_user and home directories, you can run this: